deletehead/the_hax/external_methodology.md

 ## Application Mapping
 - [ ] From initial discovery and scanning, list out all web applications (including backend APIs) to test
 - [ ] Take each app and poke around it with Burp proxy to get some passive discovery
+  - [ ] Check server responses and headers for interesting information (frameworks, web server, scripting languages, etc)
+  - [ ] Can you determine a web framework from the cookies being sent? ex.
+CakePHP
   - [ ] Check HTML source for things like comments including passwords or SQL queries, indications on other frameworks or libraries like Telerik
   - [ ] Note GETs and POSTs
 - [ ] Note: